canwe/blog/_posts/2009-07-28-log4j-tutorial-how-to-send-the-log-messages-to-a-file.md

         log4j.appender.rollingFile.layout = org.apache.log4j.PatternLayout
         log4j.appender.rollingFile.layout.ConversionPattern=%p %t %c - %m%n

-3. As you can see from the above log4j  configuration, we are creating a new log4j appender in the name of *rollingFile* and setting it's options.
+3. As you can see from the above log4j Â configuration, we are creating a new log4j appender in the name of *rollingFile* and setting it's options.
 I guess most of the options are self explanatory.
 The *MaxBackupIndex* tells the log4j to keep a maximum of 2 backup files for the log mylog.log.
 If the log file is exceeding the *MaximumFileSize*, then the contents will be copied to a backup file and the logging will be added to a new empty mylog.log file.
 From the above configuration, there can be a maximum of 2 backup files can be created.
 4. Next we need to direct our logs to go into this log4j appender.

         log4j.rootLogger = INFO, rollingFile